Find Schools

 Electrical Power-Line Installers and Repairers who work in California, Oregon, or North Dakota, make the highest salaries.

-How much do Electrical Power-Line Installers and Repairers make in different U.S. states?
+Below is a list of the median annual salaries for Electrical Power-Line Installers and Repairers in different U.S. states.

 State Annual Mean Salary